 Smaller co-ops will probably find this is a comfortable and casual way of getting members together every once in a while.
 With only four to six member families, it’s easier to have dinners at people’s houses.
 Home-based parties create a warm, family-like atmosphere, which is exactly what you want in a babysitting co-op.

-One of my co-ops had great success with a warm weather potluck picnic as a quarterly meeting, held outdoors in a grassy field near a small playground.
+My neighborhood co-op had great success with a warm weather potluck picnic as a quarterly meeting, held outdoors in a grassy field near a small playground.

 Potlucks can be made even more low-maintenance when you leave it up to each family as to what to bring.
 I’ve found that this hands-off approach somehow manages to achieve a balance among main dishes, fruit and veggies, sides and desserts.
 Paper products and drinks could be provided by pooling money or by asking each person to bring some.

-More Event Ideas that Increase Unity and Fill a Need
+Other Event Ideas that Increase Unity and Fill a Need

 One babysitting co-op I was involved with used to hold an annual yard sale.
-Neighborhood residents really looked forward to this sale, where they could find used toys, clothing and equipment at great prices.
+Neighborhood residents really looked forward to this sale, where they could find used toys, clothing, and equipment at great prices.

 The co-op would announce the sale in the village newsletter and with signs around the neighborhood.
 The sale was held on the basketball court, with items simply displayed on tables or blankets.
-Co-op members were responsible for transporting, pricing and selling their own goods.
+Co-op members were responsible for transporting, pricing, and selling their own goods.